shengdzhang/Catstagram/README.md

 ### Phase 4: Comments and Favorites (1 day)

 Phase 4 will allow users to comment on and favorite posts.
+For favorites, this will require a join table between posts and users with uniqueness constraints.
+For the comments, I will need to add a new inclusion for every post retrieval from the database.

 [Details][phase-four]

-### Phase 5: Notifications, Tags, and Filters (2 days)
+### Phase 5: Notifications and Tags (2 days)

 At the end of Phase 5, users will be able to add tags to posts as a means for searching.
 They will also receive notifications when other users follow them, favorite their posts, or comment on one of their posts.
-Users will also be able to add filters to their posts.

 [Details][phase-five]

-### Phase 6: Styling and Seed Data (1 day)
+### Phase 6: Styling and Seed Data (1.5 day)

 Phase 6 will involve making the application look more presentable and adding seed data for the demo account.

 ### Bonus Features
-- [ ] Videos
 - [ ] Option to make account private
 - [ ] Allow users to tag other users in posts
 - [ ] Allow users to see who their biggest fan is